amelie-iska/Ig-Diff/README.md

 # IgDiff
 This repository contains code for the paper "De novo antibody design with SE(3) diffusion".
 It is adapted from the original [FrameDiff code](https://github.com/jasonkyuyim/se3_diffusion).

+To download the model weights and dataset visit [the HuggingFace repo](https://huggingface.co/AmelieSchreiber/IgDiff/tree/main).

 ## Installation
 To install the package, run
 ```